cuernodegazpacho/legotrain/README.md

 light (see below), report battery status, and handle events from vision sensors.

-Other classes exist to handle a simple train with no vision sensor, but which can optionally have LED headlights (_SimpleTrain_), and a composite train made by linking back-to-back two engines, with all cars in between (_CompoundTrain_).
+Other classes exist to handle a simple train with no vision sensor, but which can optionally have a LEGO® Powered UP 88005 Light (_SimpleTrain_), and a composite train made by linking back-to-back two engines, with all cars in between (_CompoundTrain_).
 In this composite train, the front engine is represented by an instance of _SimpleTrain_ equipped with LED headlights, and the rear engine is represented by an instance of _SmartTrain_.
 The control software handles the details of acceleration and braking with two engines working in reverse and with uneven battery voltages as well (see video with example).

 Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.
-I tested only that the basic compound train (without track signals) works correctly, that is, it starts, stops, accelerates, deccelerates, and reverses correctly, and its headlights also work as expected.
+I tested only that the basic composite train (without track signals) works correctly, that is, it starts, stops, accelerates, deccelerates, and reverses correctly, and its headlights also work as expected.